 - Scrum-of-Scrums, PO Sync and ART Sync – to maintain alignment and resolve issues with other teams on the ART

 But this is only the beginning.
-As teams gain confidence in their roles and ceremonies, and because of the transparency they create, software engineering competencies will become the next opportunity for relentless improvement.
-In order to establish a smooth and consistent flow of value, Agile Teams must become proficient in modern software engineering techniques and disciplines such as Test Driven and Behavior Driven Development, Continuous Integration/Deploy, Test Automation, and Pair Programming.
+As teams gain confidence in their roles and ceremonies, and because of the transparency they create, technical proficiency and best practice will become the next opportunity for relentless improvement.
+In order to establish a smooth and consistent flow of value, Agile Teams working on software solutions must become proficient in modern software engineering techniques and disciplines such as Test Driven and Behavior Driven Development, Continuous Integration/Deploy, Test Automation, and Pair Programming.
 These practices were established in the Extreme Programming (XP) movement and remain the foundation for software craftsmanship.
 For a summary of these practices, see the article on Built-in Quality as well as the Team and Technical Agility competency article.

 The SAFe Agile Software Engineering course can be used as a continuing education offering during the first Innovation & Planning iteration, or during a subsequent PI as need and opportunity dictates, to accelerate the development of these critical software engineering disciplines.

 The discipline of software engineering has evolved over the past decade with the introduction of Lean-Agile and DevOps principles and practices.
 New skills and approaches to software engineering help organizations deliver software-centric solutions faster, more predictably, and with higher quality.